viet34tqc/notebook/interview.md

 - Keep previous versions of the state, and reuse them later
 - Create pure components.
 Immutable data can determine if changes have been made, which helps to *determine when a component require re-rerendering*.
 If you mutate the data directly, the components might not re-render that could lead to bugs.

+## Why do we need to put side effects in the `useEffect`

+With `useEffect`, we can control how the side effects run in the component.
+Normally, the side effects make the state change.
+So, if you put them outside the `useEffec` hook, it will lead to infinite re-render of the component.

 ## `useState` and `useReducer`